Cyrus hasn’t put a foot wrong with its CD players for as long as we can remember. It’d be fair to say that its track record has been phenomenal.

 Found at the back of the system are two pairs of analogue outputs and standard digital optical and coaxial outputs.

-We’re hugely impressed with the CD i and we’re confident you won’t find a more entertaining, more revealing player until you near the £1500 mark.
+We’re hugely impressed with the CDi and confident you won’t find a more entertaining, more revealing player until you near, well, the Cyrus CDi-XR.